qianxuans/CHOP-NICU-Scripts/README.md

 - The specific NICU section where the cluster was detected.
 - The assigned treatment team at the time of detection.

+### Molecular_Clock_Analysis
+#### Beast2 Tree Visualization
+The script generates visualizations of BEAST2 phylogenetic trees in NEXUS format, incorporating cluster metadata.
+Phylogenetic trees are annotated with blue bars representing the 95% highest posterior density (HPD) interval for the time to most recent common ancestor (tMRCA).
+#### Origin Analysis Plot
+The script creates a comparative visualization that plots cluster tMRCA against index patient admission dates.
+This analysis revealed the temporal dynamics of cluster emergence, specifically demonstrating that 50% of identified clusters originated from index patient admission periods.
+**Note: The input data is not provided as it contains sensitive patient information that cannot be shared to ensure privacy and confidentiality.**